JericWang/jericwang.github.io/_news/Infocom202605.md

 date: 2025-12-08 00:00:00-0000
 inline: true
 ---
-Two of our papers have been accepted by  [IEEE Conference on Computer Communications (INFOCOM)](https://infocom2026.ieee-infocom.org/).
+Two of our papers have been accepted by  [IEEE Conference on Computer Communications (INFOCOM)](https://infocom2026.ieee-infocom.org/) [CCF A].